Allele

-An allele (Note: /ˈæliːl, əˈliːl/; modern formation from Greek ἄλλος állos, "other") is a variant of the sequence of nucleotides at a particular location, or locus, on a DNA molecule.
+An allele (/ˈæliːl, əˈliːl/) is a variant of the sequence of nucleotides at a particular location, or locus, on a DNA molecule.

-Alleles can differ at a single position through single nucleotide polymorphisms (SNP), but they can also have insertions and deletions of up to several thousand base pairs.

-Most alleles observed result in little or no change in the function or amount of the gene product(s) they code or regulate for.
-However, sometimes different alleles can result in different observable phenotypic traits, such as different pigmentation.
-A notable example of this is Gregor Mendel's discovery that the white and purple flower colors in pea plants were the result of a single gene with two alleles.
+Alleles can differ at a single position through single-nucleotide polymorphisms, but they can also have insertions and deletions of up to several thousand base pairs.
+Most alleles result in little or no change in the characteristics of an individual organism but sometimes different alleles can result in different observable phenotypic traits such as antibiotic resistance in bacteria, developmental mutations in fruit flies, and genetic diseases in humans.

 Nearly all multicellular organisms have two sets of chromosomes at some point in their biological life cycle; that is, they are diploid.
 For a given locus, if the two chromosomes contain the same allele, they, and the organism, are homozygous with respect to that allele.
 If the alleles are different, they, and the organism, are heterozygous with respect to those alleles.
+A notable example of this is Gregor Mendel's discovery that the white and purple flower colors in pea plants were the result of a single gene with two alleles.
+Mendel's discovery of what are now known as alleles resulted in three laws that help understand how alleles are passed on to progeny.

 Popular definitions of 'allele' typically refer only to different alleles within genes.
 For example, the ABO blood grouping is controlled by the ABO gene, which has six common alleles (variants).
 In population genetics, nearly every living human's phenotype for the ABO gene is some combination of just these six alleles.